ibrahimboudaoud/rate-limiter-service/README.md

 ## What I actually learned building this

-The real "aha" wasn't the code, it was watching the two algorithms handle a repeated burst differently.
+For the visual learners!
+Inspired by sites like VisuAlgo, I wanted to watch the two algorithms handle a repeated burst differently to clearly understand the difference.
 Fire 20 requests fast on either strategy and 10 get through, 10 get blocked, same as you'd expect.
 But fire another burst immediately after and they diverge: sliding window blocks the whole thing outright since nothing ages out that fast, while token bucket blocks it too but for a different reason, a burst under a second can't accrue a whole token back.
-Same surface behavior, completely different reason underneath.
-That's the kind of thing you don't actually get until you've built it.
+Though same on the surface, very different mechanisms underneath.